 Your page will load in a visual editor.
 Adding schema.org markup is as simple as right-clicking any appropriate on-page elements and choosing relevant markup items from a list.

 When you’re finished, hit “create HTML and select the JSON-LD format.
-Then, you will see code snippet that you can test using Google’s Structured Data Testing tool.
+Then, you will see code snippets that you can test using Google’s Structured Data Testing Tool.

 Just paste the HTML code, and the tool will highlight any errors.
 Fix any mistakes and then paste the amendment code into the header section of your site.